Discover more from The Shortcut

 This is a question that many gamers will be interested in, but we can already hedge our bets that the Nintendo Switch 2 won’t be the most powerful console on the market.
 Nintendo pivoted away from trying to compete with Sony and Microsoft in terms of graphical horsepower after the GameCube and has instead focused on creating compelling features, like new ways to play, first and foremost.

-The Nintendo Switch launched with roughly the same power as the Wii U that came before it, but due to optimization and advances in technology, it’s probably closer in power to a paired-back Xbox One and PS4.
+The Nintendo Switch launched with roughly the same power as the Wii U that came before it, but due to optimization and advances in technology, it’s probably closer in power to a significantly paired-back Xbox One and PS4.

 While we can almost bank on the Nintendo Switch 2 being less powerful than the Xbox Series X and PS5, we got our best hint yet at the sort of graphical quality we can expect.
 Activision CEO Bobby Kotick said that Nintendo’s next console will target the same specs as a PS4, meaning it’ll be closer in alignment with Gen 8 platforms instead of the Gen 9 consoles like the PlayStation 5 and Xbox Series X.